 - Swedish Massage – Long gliding strokes to promote relaxation, reduce muscle tension and improve circulation

-- Integrative Therapies – Depending on the specific needs, a prenatal session may include acupressure, neuromuscular therapy, stretching, fascial work or a variety of other techniques.
+- Integrative Therapies – Depending on the specific needs, a prenatal session may include acupressure, neuromuscular therapy, stretching, fascial work, craniosacral therapies, lymphatic and a variety of other techniques.